Fill Your Garden With Fragrance – Embrace the full sensory appeal of flowers in your garden, including the most evocative of all … fragrance!

 For relaxation, the scent of lavender has been shown to lower blood pressure and heart rate to promote sleep, while aromatic rosemary keeps you alert, improving focus and memory.
 Sometimes a scent can even unlock a childhood memory, transporting you back to a time or place to help remember people and events in the past.

-So, swap the scented candle displays this month grow your own aromatherapy plants instead.
+So, swap the scented candle displays this month and grow your own aromatherapy plants instead to fill your garden with fragrance the natural way.
+How satisfying is that?

 DID YOU KNOW?
 The Fragrance Wheel was developed by the perfume industry to categorise different scents, giving them a descriptive language they can use.
 Fragrance directly changes our mood, too.
 Fruity and spicy perfumes are uplifting and reinvigorating, while floral and rosy perfumes reduce stress and anxiety, promoting mental balance.
 Fresh, green, herbal and citrus perfumes keep us mentally active and creative, while earthy scents can be comforting and nurturing.